-While the Marriage and Family Therapy specialization requires only 45 credit hours to graduate, some students may need additional specific courses or additional credit hours in order to meet state licensure requirements.
+While the Marriage and Family Therapy specialization requires 45 credit hours to graduate, some students may need additional specific courses or additional credit hours to meet state licensure requirements.
 These courses can be selected from the Marriage and Family Sciences section of the University Catalog if needed.
-It is students' responsibility to work with their academic advisor and their state licensure board to ensure the additional credits will meet the requirements of the state in which they are seeking licensure.
+It is students' responsibility to work with their academic advisor and when necessary, consult with their state licensure board, to ensure additional credits will meet the requirements of the state in which they are seeking licensure.